ruggiero/galstep/README.md

 ## Installation

-galaxy.py uses a custom Cython library that has to be compiled For that, just cd to /galaxy and type 'make'.
+galaxy.py uses a custom Cython library that has to be compiled.
+For compiling, just cd to /galaxy and type 'make'.
 A new file, named optimized_funcions.so, will be created, and then galaxy.py will be ready for execution.